Image

 • Class E Felony – no more than four years in prison

-Ultimately, the outcome of your felony criminal case depends on a variety of factors.
-If you receive a felony conviction, the precise punishment you are sentenced to is determined by the judge.
-The judge in your case will take into account factors including the situation surrounding the crime, your personal history and other details.
+Ultimately, the outcome of your felony criminal case is influenced by a number of factors.
+If you are convicted of a felony, the precise terms of your punishment will be decided by the judge.
+The judge in your case will take into account information including the specific circumstances of the crime, your criminal history and other details.

 However, there are exceptions to the guidelines above.
-The classification of some crimes may be enhanced, so a crime usually considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or for crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-On the other hand, with the representation and dedication of a talented Buchanan County criminal defense attorney, what was originally a Class B felony could be reduced to a lower felony, a felony charge could be minimized to a misdemeanor or your criminal defense attorney may be able to obtain a lesser punishment.
+The classification of some crimes may be enhanced, meaning what is typically classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or in certain crimes that are considered dangerous or crimes based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Conversely, with the representation and dedication of a talented Buchanan County criminal defense attorney, what was originally a Class B felony could be reduced to a lower felony, a felony could be minimized to a misdemeanor or your criminal defense attorney may be able to get you a less severe.

 In some cases with the right circumstances and the skill of an experienced defense attorney, you can have the charges dropped entirely.
-If you have a strong case but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
-Contact our Buchanan County, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.
+If you have a strong case but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not you are guilty.
+Contact Combs Waterkotte to discuss your case and potential options with our Buchanan County, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri